bird-house/birdhouse-docker-images/pywps-gridengine-demo/README.rst

 *************

-The architecture consists of the PyWPS service (including Nginx), the GridEngine scheduler, 1 or more GridEngine worker nodes, a Postgres database and a shared filesystem (used for PyWPS status documents, workdir and outputs).
+The architecture consists of the PyWPS service (including Nginx), the GridEngine scheduler, one or more GridEngine worker nodes, a Postgres database and a shared filesystem (used for PyWPS status documents, workdir and outputs).

 .. image:: draw.io/pywps-gridengine-demo-architecture.png